yzhong52/SourceTreeX/README.md

 However, force push is a dangerous operation since it will overwrite the history in the remote.
 When you make a mistake, then you'll lose your changes and there is no going back.
 This script will check if the remote branch has diverged from the local branch; if it is, then a zombie branch will be created in the remote so that you won't lost any of the changes.

 Force push is a handy to keep the commit history clean.
-This feature is especially useful when being used along with `git amend` in SourceTree when you have some small changes that you just want to into the last commit.
+This feature is especially useful when being used along with `git amend` in SourceTree when you have some small changes that you just want to amende to the last commit.

 <p align="center">
 <img src="images/amend.png"/>
 </p>

 By default, this script will push to `origin` remote.
 But you can specify your remote name in the parameter.

 * Script: `safe_push_current_branch.sh`
 * Parameter: remote name (optional)
-* Recommended shortcut: <kbd>fn</kbd> + <kbd>F</kbd>
+* Recommended shortcut: <kbd>fn</kbd> + <kbd>P</kbd>

 ## Undo Last Commit